How to Sell Your Used Car Without an Intermediary and Without Scams

 ❓ Can I sell my car if it has a bank lien?

-Yes, but first you have to lift the lien.
-The financial entity issues a lien release letter once you pay off the debt.
-Some buyers accept paying directly to the bank to settle the outstanding balance — coordinate it in writing and with the bank present.
+Yes, but first the lien must be lifted.
+The financial institution issues a release letter once you cancel the debt.
+Some buyers agree to pay the bank directly to cancel the outstanding balance — coordinate it in writing and with the bank present.

-❓ How long does a transfer at transit take?
+❓ How long does a transit transfer take?

-At in-person offices, the procedure is done the same day if there's availability.
+In in-person offices, the process is done the same day if there is availability.
 The update in the RUNT takes 24–48 business hours.
-Several cities already allow parts of the process online through their district transit portals.
+Several cities already allow parts of the process online through district transit portals.

 ❓ What happens if the buyer doesn't complete the transfer after taking the car?

 The vehicle legally remains in your name.
-You can file a sale report with transit using the notarized purchase agreement to clear civil liabilities — but that doesn't solve the problem if the car is already gone.
-The real solution is not to hand it over without the transfer or without solid collateral.
+You can file a sale report with transit using the notarized sales contract to waive civil liabilities — but that doesn't solve the problem if the car is gone.
+The real solution is not to hand it over without the transfer or a solid guarantee.

 ❓ Do I have to declare taxes for selling my car?

-The occasional sale of a personal use asset between individuals is not subject to VAT.
-If it exceeds certain annual amounts, it may affect your tax return as occasional income.
-If you have doubts, consult with an accountant — it's not a complex procedure but it does depend on your specific tax situation.
+The occasional sale of a personal use item between individuals is not subject to VAT.
+If it exceeds certain annual amounts, it may affect your income tax return as an occasional gain.
+If you have doubts, consult with an accountant — it's not a complex process but it does depend on your specific tax situation.

-❓ Is it worth using a car consignment dealer?
+❓ Is it worth using a car consignor?

-If the car has been unsold for more than 60 days and you've already tried everything in this guide, it might be worth looking at a trusted consignment dealer.
+If the car has been unsold for more than 60 days and you've already tried everything in this guide, it might be worth looking at a trusted consignor.
 They charge between 5% and 10% of the sale price, but they handle visits, test drives, and the transfer.
-The only real disadvantage is that commission — which comes straight out of your pocket.
+The only real disadvantage is that commission — which comes directly out of your pocket.

-Do you have any remaining questions about the sales process?
-Ask in the Colombia Move community — there are people who've already gone through this and can guide you.
+Do you have any questions left about the sales process?
+Ask in the Colombia Move community — there are people who have already gone through this and can guide you.

-Have you already sold a car and have advice that's not in this guide?
-Leave it in the comments — that kind of firsthand experience is what helps other sellers the most.
+Have you already sold a car and have a tip that isn't in this guide?
+Leave it in the comments — those kinds of first-hand experiences are what help other sellers the most.

 Comments